waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VII.
 NPC Interaction Rules
 *   Defeated trainers remain as impassable physical obstacles after battle.

+## VIII.
+Untested Assumptions
+*   **SQUIRTBOTTLE Necessity:** I assume the SQUIRTBOTTLE is the *only* way to move the strange tree.
+(Alternative: HM04 Strength might work.
+Test: Use Strength on the tree at (35, 9)).
+*   **SQUIRTBOTTLE Location:** I assume the SQUIRTBOTTLE is found by proceeding forward from Goldenrod City, based on the flower shop dialogue.
+(Alternative: It could be a reward for an unrelated side quest, like Kurt's LURE BALL, or in a previously visited area).

 ## IX.
 Strategic Pivot: The Coin Case (Turn 27232)
 *   **Trigger:** Repeated dialogue from POKEFAN_M at (2, 9) confirms he lost his COIN CASE in the Goldenrod Underground.